 • See End Abuse Wisconsin to locate resources available in your community.

-Third, if you are seeking an attorney knowledgeable in domestic abuse cases and experienced in representing clients in family law cases involving domestic abuse, consider contacting one of our family law attorneys in Madison at 608-257-0040 or Milwaukee at 414-271-8650 to schedule a consultation.
+Third, if you are seeking an attorney knowledgeable in domestic abuse cases and experienced in representing clients in family law cases involving domestic abuse, consider contacting one of our family law attorneys in Madison at 608-257-0040 or Milwaukee at 414-271-8650 to schedule a case evaluation.

 ¹ This blog post does not address legal considerations with respect to child abuse.